abeacock/abeacock.github.io/index.md

 ### [Follow me on Twitter @abeacock](https://twitter.com/abeacock)

----

-This site is hosted on GitHub Pages, if you want one then simply [follow these instructions](https://pages.github.com/)
+<small>This site is hosted on GitHub Pages, if you want one then simply [follow these instructions](https://pages.github.com/)</small>